Pest Issues

 Keep in mind, that fighting an infestation with fly traps is a slow process, and by no means, there are any guarantees that you will capture all flies.

-Vacuum Them
+Vacuum them

 As cluster flies don’t breed in your home, they will die if they can’t find a way out.
 Whenever you see an attic fly in your home, you can vacuum it.